alexferl/huma-echo-boilerplate/README.md

   --timeout-enabled bool           Enable request timeout middleware (default false) --timeout-error-message string   Custom error message when request times out --timeout-time duration          Maximum duration allowed for request processing (default 0s)

+TLS configuration options:
+  --tls-enabled bool                  Enables TLS encryption for secure communications, when enabled, the server requires HTTPS connections (default false)
+  --tls-bind-addr string              Specifies the host:port address for the HTTPS server to listen on (default localhost:8443)
+  --tls-cert-file string              Path to the TLS certificate file in PEM format containing the server's public key certificate
+  --tls-key-file string               Path to the TLS private key file in PEM format corresponding to the certificate --tls-acme-enabled bool             Enables automatic TLS certificate provisioning using the ACME protocol (Let's Encrypt) (default false)
+  --tls-acme-email string             Email address used for ACME account registration and certificate renewal notifications --tls-acme-cache-path string        Directory path where automatically provisioned TLS certificates will be stored (default ./certs)
+  --tls-acme-host-whitelist strings   List of hostnames allowed for automatic certificate provisioning (default []) --tls-acme-directory-url string     URL of the ACME directory endpoint to use (default is Let's Encrypt production; use https://acme-staging-v02.api.letsencrypt.org/directory for testing)
 ```